Milwaukee Wrongful Death Attorney

 What are Milwaukee Wrongful Death Claims?

 In Wisconsin, wrongful death is defined as the death of a person that is caused by a wrongful act, neglect, or default.
+If the victim would have qualified for a personal injury lawsuit had they survived the accident, it probably qualifies for a wrongful death claim.
 In these cases, the surviving family members have the right to pursue a civil lawsuit against the individual or entity who is found to be liable for the death of their loved one.
-If this happens, you can be awarded compensation for specific damages under the Wisconsin wrongful death statute.
+Surviving families can be awarded compensation for specific damages under the Wisconsin wrongful death statute.

 Wrongful death lawsuits are much different from any criminal charges the liable party may face.
 If the liable party is facing criminal charges, these criminal charges will be brought forward by the state’s prosecuting attorney.
 Here, the prosecuting attorney will be seeking criminal penalties through a conviction.
 This might include fines and jail or prison time, among other penalties.